AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 #### Other Settings:
  - Find the Configuration section
- - For Scripting Runtime Version select Experimental ( .NET 4.x Equivalent or .NET 4.6 Equivalent).
+ - For Scripting Runtime Version select **Experimental ( .NET 4.x Equivalent or .NET 4.6 Equivalent)**.
 Note the Unity Editor may ask to reload, selected yes and after the Editor reloads, navigate back to Other Settings panel via Edit -> Project Settings -> Player.
- - In the input box under Scripting Define Symbols type in the flag ENABLE_TENSORFLOW.
+ - In the input box under Scripting Define Symbols type in the flag **ENABLE_TENSORFLOW**.
 Make sure you hit enter on your keyboard after typing in the flag (again, don’t worry if you get some error messages popping up in the Unity console window).
  - After making the above changes, make sure you save the project: File -> Save Project

 ### Install the TensorFlow C# Unity Plugin